 - Life with Cystic Fibrosis: Three Teenagers’ Perspectives

 - Breathing as a Family

-Using a piece of large poster board, each group of students should include the following:
+Using a piece of large poster board, each group of students should include these items:

 - Name of professional / role (e.g. genetic counselor).

 - Types of research conducted (e.g. Internet research: include website addresses, interview with Mrs. X at Y Hospital).
 You must have at least one resource that is not from the Internet.

 - Their perspective/advice for Carlos and Mollie organized into an outline or bullets of information.